Career Services for Students

-Career Services is here to help specifically identified populations such as international students, LBTQ students, students of color, and students with disabilities.
+Career Services is here to help specifically identified populations, such as international students, LGBTQIA students, students of color and students with disabilities.
 Please see the Job Search Toolbox below for helpful resources.

-When deciding on a major as it relates to a possible career, it often helps to see what former graduates have done.
-OCS has created career monographs, also known as “What Can I Do with a Major” to show you what employers have hired our graduates, what job titles have been secured and where they have been accepted to graduate school.
+When deciding on a major as it relates to a possible career, it often helps to see what HMC graduates have done.
+OCS has created career monographs, also known as “What Can I Do with a Major,” to show you which employers have hired graduates and from what major; what their job titles have been; what the average salary has been; where they have found internships and the average internship wages, and where they have been accepted to graduate school.

 OCS has compiled resources to help you find a successful internship experience.

 OCS has created resources to help you make the most of your study abroad experience.

 OCS has compiled helpful links for your job search.
 The toolbox includes resources for diverse audiences.
 Also there are resources for specific industries, employment agencies, salary and cost-of-living calculators to help you search for that first position.